 ● Deep breathing stimulates the vagus nerve.
 If you want it to be extra beneficial, breath out for longer than you inhale.

 ● Cold immersion has been shown to increase vagus nerve tonus, so ending your morning shower with 30s to a few minutes of cold water immersion can be helpful.
 It is important to stay calm as you turn the water colder and move around.
-This strains your nervous sytem to stay calm under stress.
+This trains your nervous sytem to stay calm under stress.
 If a cold shower is too much, you can just begin by immersing your face in cold water for short periods.

 ● Meditation and mindfulness